Unconventional butt real Spanish Words for Body Parts

-These words are very regional, so what sounds normal in one country may sound strange or too strong in another.
+Some of these words are very regional, so what sounds normal in one country may sound strange or too strong in another.
+Some others are very similar across different Romance languages.

 Spanish has many informal, strange, and funny words for body parts.
 Some are affectionate, some are slang, and some can sound rude, so it is good to know the difference.
-In this post,
+Don’t use them to bully anyone!

 Around the waist and stomach